-To determine if the program's performance has improved to be recommended for renewal, OFCY's grant renewal process includes a review of data through the first seven months of the grant year (Summer Program - June 1 - September 30, 2023), and Year-Round Programs (July 1 - December 31, 2023), to assess if programs are on track for annual performance targets.
-Staff complete intensive follow-up for programs that indicate below mid-year benchmarks.
+The OFCY's grant renewal process included a review of each program's performance based on the evaluation of data through the first seven months of the grant year (Summer Program - June 1 - September 30, 2023), and Year-Round Programs (July 1 - December 31, 2023).
+This assessment helped determine if programs are on track with annual performance targets and guided the recommendations for each program renewal that are being recommended to the POC.